gregphillips03/dsci401/README.md

 + This, however, presents a problem.
 IndustrySafe, AECOM's online safety reporting software suite, is used to formulate incident rates for legal, business, and performance purposes.
 Properly distinguishing between an actual AECOM Employee and Contractor is paramount; <b>Contractors</b> aren't included in these rates.
 If they are included, they have the propensity to negatively influence the overall metrics.

 + <b><i>The problem, therein, lies at data entry</i></b>.
 It's not often clear to an end user whether or not someone is an AECOM Employee 'proper', or one of our contractors.
-I've often wondered if most end users simply default to classifying someon as an AECOM Employee when they don't know.
+I've often wondered if most end users simply default to classifying someone as an AECOM Employee when they don't know.
 While this isn't as bad as classifying an actual employee as a contractor, it's still detrimental to metrics, such as OSHA's Recordable Incident Rate.

 + The question then is, "Can we develop a model that accurately predicts if a record is an AECOM Employee or Contractor, based off of other information we know about the record."
 Since there are thousands of records created every year, a model could quickly and efficiently quality check data as it came in, where such a task would require a staff to accomplish.